 The Museum is operating at 100% capacity!
-We are so excited that we can be completely open this winter!
+We are so excited that we can be completely open this season!
 We are offering new programs that are still covid-19 safe.
-Due to the prevalence of new Covid-19 variants, as well as the Governor's directives, masks are required for all people ages 5 and older, regardless of vaccination status.
-We encourage all families to still sanitize often and maintain social distancing.
+WE NO LONGER REQUIRE MASKS.
+Like the Governor, we are leaving that decision up to each individual family and their comfort.
+We encourage all families to still wash hands often and maintain social distancing.
 Reservations are no longer required for daily admission, but are still required for birthday parties, events, summer camps, and field trips.
 If you have any questions at all please call (775)884-2226.

 For the most up to date information on mask requirements visit: https://nvhealthresponse.nv.gov/state-information/governor-directives-and-declarations/